You are currently viewing Special Economic Zones in Kenya and Tax

 Disclaimer

-This post is for general overview and guidance and does not in any way amount to professional advice.
-Consequently, www.taxkenya.com, it’s owner or associates do not take any responsibility for results of any action taken on the basis of the information in this post or for any errors or omissions.
-Kenyan taxpayers must always rely on the most current information from KRA.
-Tax industry in Kenya is very dynamic.
+This post is for general overview and guidance and does not amount to professional advice.
+Consequently, www.taxkenya.com, it’s owner or associates do not take any responsibility for results of any action taken based on the information in this post or for any errors or omissions.
+Kenyan taxpayers must always rely on the most current information from the KRA.
+The tax industry in Kenya is very dynamic.

 Email: taxkenya@gmail.com